Muntahi-Safwan/OpenPost/README.md

 #### Is it free?

 Yes, OpenPost is completely free to use.
-You can use it for personal or commercial purposes.
+You can post your content for free.
 There is no cost to use OpenPost.

 #### How do I get started?